“Remagic your piece of earth”

-A living landscape is a garden that entices human involvement with the natural world- whether this is through admiring its beauty, creating homesteading gardens with edible food, a cut flower garden, watching butterflies, bees, birds, or solving drainage issues with a rain garden.
+A living landscape is a garden that entices human involvement with the natural world- whether this is through admiring its beauty, creating homesteading gardens cutting flowers for an arrangement, or watching wildlife.

 A living landscape is also an ecological garden.
 It supports wildlife in a variety of ways like providing food and habitat for wildlife.
 It takes into consideration a much bigger picture and a larger understanding of our environment and how our gardens ties into this.
 An ecological garden is sustainable and focuses on reducing maintenance and water usage by choosing hardy native plants.